Extensions in Jacobian Algebras and Cluster Categories of Marked Surfaces: Background on Jacobian algebras, cluster categories and snake graphs

 \begin{Theorem}\cite[Theorem 6.2]{CS2} Let $\gamma_1, \gamma_2$ be (generalized) arcs and $\calg_1, \calg_2$ their corresponding snake graphs.
 The snake graphs of the four arcs obtained by smoothing the crossing of $\gamma_1$ and $\gamma_2$ in the overlap are given by the resolution $\re 12$ of the crossing of the snake graphs $\calg_1$ and $\calg_2$ at the overlap $\calg.$ \end{Theorem}

 We now consider a particular crossing of two arcs $\gamma_1$ and $\gamma_2$ such that this crossing does not correspond to a crossing overlap in the associated snake graphs $\calg_1$ and $\calg_2$.
-This situation occurs exactly if the crossing of $\gamma_1$ and $\gamma_2$ occurs in a triangle in $(S, \M, T)$.
+This situation occurs exactly if the crossing of $\gamma_1$ and $\gamma_2$ occurs in what we call in section 3 \textit{a crossing in an arrow or in a 3-cycle} in $(S, \M, T)$.
 In particular, one (or both) of the arcs will have at least one endpoint coinciding with a vertex in that triangle.
 Following \cite{CS2} there are two cases to consider.

 Let $\calg_1=(\gi 12d)$ and $\calg_2=(\gii 12{d'})$ be two snake graphs such that $G_s \neq G'_1$ for some $1 \leq s \leq d$ and let $f_1$ be a sign function on $\calg_1$.
 Let $\e$ be the unique common edge in $\calg^{N\!E}_s$ and ${}_{S\!W}\calg'_1$ if it exists.
 Let $f_2$ be a sign function on $ \calg_2$ such that $f_2(\e)=f_1(\e).$ Then define four snake graphs as follows.